-This section has been produced primarily based on some key input from the E-CAM Extreme-Scale State-of-the-Art Workshop that took place on 6-7 July 2017 in Barcelona.
-The event represents a gathering of key E-CAM personnel (code developers, application users) as well as representatives from other European projects (e.g. PRACE, ETP4HPC, Center of Excellence (CoE)s including POP, NoMAD, EoCoE and MAX) and the E-CAM user community.
+This section has been produced primarily based on some key input from the E-CAM Extreme-Scale State-of-the-Art Workshop that took place on 6-7 July 2017 in Barcelona (of which more expansive detail is provided in Appendix A).
+The event represented a gathering of key E-CAM personnel (code developers, application users) as well as representatives from other European projects (e.g. PRACE, ETP4HPC, Center of Excellence (CoE)s including POP, NoMAD, EoCoE and MAX) and the E-CAM user community.
 There were discussion sessions on both days which includes representatives of hardware vendors (a term which we loosely interpret to include EU-funded hardware development projects which clearly include industrial partners).
 Software development was represented by the presence of 5 CoEs, PRACE and developers of high profile applications in the E-CAM space.

 One of the main objectives of the workshop was to inform, as well as instigating discussions with, E-CAM developers and end-users about some of the key HPC issues and challenges in the field of molecular and atomistic simulations, with particular emphasis on forward-looking exascale topics.
-Some of the main issues and topics include the following, and are discussed in more details at subsequent sections as indicated in parentheses:
+Some of the main issues and topics included the following, and are discussed in more details in the sections as indicated in parentheses:

-- The European exascale roadmap (Section 4.1) - Emerging hardware architectures relevant to exascale computing (Section 4.2). - Exascale challenges in exploiting massive parallelism (Section 4.3).
+- The European exascale roadmap (Section 4.2) - Emerging hardware architectures relevant to exascale computing (Section A.1). - Exascale challenges in exploiting massive parallelism (Section A.2).